 3. Toggle using your System Graphics Card

 Whilst this all sounds good in theory, the reality is that the practice is not quite so simple.
-First, Lightroom only uses the graphics chip for some of the features in the Develop module, so not everything is accelerated.
+First, Lightroom only uses the graphics chip for some specific tasks, so not everything is accelerated.
 You can see what it can use it for here.

 Second, the performance benefits are only usually apparent in specific situations.
 There is an overhead associated with using the graphics chip, as data has to be offloaded from the CPU to the graphics chip, processed, and then sent back again.

-Larger, higher resolution monitors tend to benefit the most from using the graphics chip in the Develop module, although with the trade-off that there will be a slight delay in the image appearing on screen as the data shuffles between the CPU and the graphics chip.
+In my experience, larger, higher resolution monitors tend to benefit the most from using the graphics chip, although with the trade-off that there will be a slight delay in the image appearing on screen as the data shuffles between the CPU and the graphics chip.
 Lower resolution monitors see less benefit, and may even be slower with the graphics chip enabled.

-For users with smaller screens and less capable graphics chips, such as those often found in laptops, you might find the Develop module performs noticeably worse with graphics acceleration enabled.
+For users with smaller screens and less capable graphics chips, such as those often found in laptops, you might find that Lightroom performs noticeably worse with graphics acceleration enabled.